 The Dyson College Nature Center is a focal point on Pace University’s Pleasantville campus and serves as a component of the Dyson College Institute for Sustainability and the Environment (DCISE) and resource for the overall university community, and the general public.

 The Nature Center’s primary objective is to promote general education and awareness around environmental and sustainability issues, including those connected to wildlife and livestock.
-The faculty and staff of the Nature Center are committed to providing students of all ages with the resources necessary to gain awareness of the environment and the myriad of issues that affect ecology and wildlife
+The faculty and staff of the Nature Center are committed to providing students of all ages with the opportunities and resources necessary to gain awareness of the environment and the myriad of issues that affect ecology and wildlife.